 On the front side of the Vimana that is facing the east direction one can see the sculptures of abode of Bhagwan Shiv called as Mahameru.
 The whole of Sri Vimana is built using granite rocks and the sculptures in them are covered by a thin layer of mortar to preserve the granite sculptures inside.

 It is widely known that there were no heavy machines, cranes or any high end equipments used to lift the stone up and place it at the top of the temple.
-The only thing that can help achieve, the almost impossible feat, were the fleet of elephants.
-A massive triangular podium of half-pyramidal shaped structure was constructed that was erected adjacent yet to the opposite side of the massive temple.
+The only thing that could help achieve, the almost impossible feat, were the fleet of elephants.
+A massive triangular podium of half-pyramidal shaped structure was constructed that was erected adjacent to the opposite side of the massive temple.
 The mammoth task was carried over by intelligent Vedic architects while performing Yagna to take blessings of Bhagwan Shiv, under guidance of Brahmans, Hindu Sages and RajaRaja Chola.
 The figure below represents the construction site, explains how it was done.
-Massive straircase of rollers were constructed on the base of to pull 80 tons stone by fleets of elephants and men.
+Massive staircase of rollers were constructed at the base to pull 80 tons stone by fleets of elephants and men.
 The platform was more inclined towards ground and not so angular as seen in the representational image.